Click above image to download the poster

 Health Behaviour in School-aged Children (HBSC) is a cross-national research study conducted in collaboration with the WHO Regional Office for Europe.
 The study aims to gain new insight into, and increase our understanding of, young people’s health and well-being, health behaviours and their social context.
 The study in England is funded by the Department of Health and Social Care and the Department for Education.

 HBSC represents the longest running international study that focuses on the health behaviour and social context of young people.
 The study was initiated in 1982 by researchers from three countries and shortly afterwards the project was adopted by the World Health Organization as a WHO collaborative study.
-There are now 48 participating countries and regions with over 450 researchers in the network; England has been represented in the study since 1997.
-The last wave of data collection took place in 2017/18, when 4,733 young people aged 11, 13 and 15 years participated in the English study.
+There are now 51 participating countries and regions with over 450 researchers in the network; England has been represented in the study since 1997.
+The last wave of data collection took place in 2017/18, when 4733 young people aged 11, 13 and 15 years participated in the English study.
 Our current survey cycle for 2021/22 has data from 5377 participants from 37 schools across England.

 The health of young people is a complex arena with great amounts of diversity.
 By examining the broader social context of young people in England, including their family, school and community life, HBSC moves beyond simply monitoring incidence and prevalence of health and risk behaviours towards an understanding of, and means to respond to, the social determinants of health and well-being.
 It also offers policy makers and practitioners an understanding of exactly what social and developmental factors need to be addressed in any prevention and intervention programmes.
 Finally, the study enables lessons to be usefully drawn through comparison with other countries.